Younes202/-Nepal-Earthquake/README.md

-# Prediction of earthquake damage in Kavripalanchuk 🇳🇵
+# Prediction of earthquake damage in Kavripalanchuk, Nepal 🇳🇵

 ## Overview